(Updated on March 30, 2023)

 Ways to install artificial grass

-The price of artificial grass depends on several factors.
-If you opt for a professional installation service, it can cost between $7 – 11 per square foot.
-For example, if you have a 500 square foot lawn, for a mid-range installation service, it will cost roughly $4,500, could be as high as $5,500, and could be as low as $3,500.
+The price of artificial grass depends on several factors and can vary depending on your location.
+If you opt for a professional installation service, it can cost somewhere between $5 – $19 per square foot.
+Your application type (landscape, putting green, playground, etc.), your turf of choice, the installation method used, and your local service rates will impact where exactly you fall within that range.
 While installing the grass yourself is absolutely feasible, it may require a bit of elbow grease; things like excavating native soil, layering gravel, and seaming two pieces of grass together.
-If you install the grass yourself, product costs can typically range from $2 – $6 per sq. ft.
+If you install the grass yourself, product costs can typically range from $3 – $6 per sq. ft.
 Professional installers can install up to 700 sq. ft. per day (including excavation, etc.).
 If you’re doing it on your own, but plan on working some good 8-hour days over a weekend, a rookie could probably lay down about 500 sq. ft. over the course of two days.
 Of course, there is a range of items that can impact how much you can do and how fast such as:

 Synthetic grass per square foot